camel-tooling/camel-tooling-common/Contributing.md

 ## Get the code

-The easiest way to get started with the code is to [create your own fork](http://help.github.com/forking/) at github, and then clone your fork:
+The easiest way to get started with the code is to [create your own fork](http://help.github.com/forking/) at GitHub, and then clone your fork:

     git clone git@github.com:<you>/camel-tooling-common.git
     cd camel-tooling-common